-DGOpdGui defines handlers for GTK+ button click signals which call functions from the system-level API (Sec.
+DGSystemGui defines handlers for GTK+ button click signals which call functions from the system-level API (Sec.
 5).
-User requests which are not permitted in the current delay line state are filtered out by the state machines embedded within the API (see Sec.
-5.2), rather than by the GUI.
+User requests which are not permitted in the current delay line state are filtered out by the state machines embedded within the API, rather than by the GUI.